 Your records should include the date, amount of tips received directly from customers and other employees, credit card tips, tips you paid out to other employees and the names of the employees you paid out.
 A quick search online will provide templates you can use to make keeping track of your tips easier.

-What Can a Waitress Claim on Tax?
+What Can a Waitress Claim?

 For tax years 2017 and prior, if you’re an employee and you have expenses that your boss does not reimburse you for, you can likely write these expenses off, provided they are necessary for doing your job.
 However, starting with the 2018 tax year, recent tax reforms have changed all of this.
 No longer can employees take deductions for these unreimbursed expenses, so if you're responsible for paying for what you need, you have to do so without the hopes of writing these expenses off as a waitress on your tax return.